cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Order(): Outputs the order of `G` (i.e. `p`).
 - Identity(): Outputs the identity `Element` of the group (i.e. `I`).
-- RandomBytes(): Outputs random bytes to fit a Scalar element, in little-endian order.
 - RandomScalar(): Outputs a random `Scalar` element in GF(p).
 - RandomNonzeroScalar(): Outputs a random non-zero `Scalar` element in GF(p).
 - SerializeElement(A): Maps an `Element` `A` to a unique byte array `buf` of fixed length `Ne`.